Art Tomassetti: Gulf War

 Less than a week after Iraq invaded Kuwait on August 2, 1990, VMA-542 was ordered to deploy to the Persian Gulf in support of Operation Desert Shield.
 With the squadron of twenty AV-8Bs, Tomassetti flew from North Carolina to southern Bahrain and arrived at Sheik Isa Air Base on August 21.
 He spent the next two months preparing for combat by flying training missions and "standing alerts" in which pilots took turns sitting in or near their armed aircraft, ready to scramble on short notice in the event of hostilities.
 The squadron moved closer to the expected area of conflict on November 4–5, repositioning to the King Abdul Aziz Naval Base and airfield complex in Saudi Arabia near the Kuwaiti border.
 Tomassetti and the squadron continued to fly training sorties with a focus on close air support missions intended to protect ground troops that would soon engage enemy forces.

 The combat phase of the Gulf War, Operation Desert Storm, began on the morning of January 17, 1991.
 VMA-542's first combat missions began a few hours later and continued on every day of the conflict.
 Tomassetti's missions were split between close air support under the direction of a forward air controller and armed reconnaissance within a designated kill box where any identifiable targets could be attacked.
-Desert Storm ended on February 28; in the 43 days of combat throughout the Kuwati theatre of operations, Tomassetti completed 39 combat missions in the AV-8B.
+Desert Storm ended on February 28; in the 43 days of combat throughout the Kuwaiti theatre of operations, Tomassetti completed 39 combat missions in the AV-8B.
 He returned home after the Gulf War and performed in various roles of increasing responsibility with a focus on weapons and the tactics to effectively employ them.
 In 1992, he attended the USMC Weapons and Tactics Instructor (WTI) course at Marine Corps Air Station Yuma and conveyed these lessons to the pilots of VMA-542 and VMA-513.